floooh/sokol/README.md

 # Updates

+- **30-Jan-2020**: Some cleanup in sokol_gfx.h in the backend implementation code, internal data structures and documentation comments.
+The public API hasn't changed, so the change should be completely invisible from the outside.

 - **02-Dec-2019**: Initial clipboard support in sokol_app.h for Windows, macOS and HTML5.
 This allows to read and write UTF-8 encoded strings from and to the target platform's shared clipboard.

     A 'real-world' example usage is in the [Visual6502 Remix project](https://github.com/floooh/v6502r).

     Unfortunately clipboard support on the HTML5 platform comes with a lot of